Klortho/node-config/lib/resolver.md

 })),
 ```

-At first glance, it might seem that this isn't circular, since `nickname` is referencing a sibling.
-But, it is, because the reference to `cfg.name` must be evaluated first, and it's inside the deferred function for itself.
+At first glance, it might seem that this isn't circular, since `nickname` is referencing a sibling, not itself.
+However, when evaluating `nickname`, the reference to `cfg.name` must be evaluated first, and it's inside it's own deferred function, which makes it circular.
 This could be fixed easily, however, using a nested deferred:

 ```javascript
 name: defer(cfg => ({